Tips for getting your home ready to sell, quickly and for the most money.

-In my last post, I shared the news that we were moving to North Carolina for a new job.
-Once we made the decision to go we had to take the next big step, which was to put the house on the market.
+In my lat post I shared the news that we were moving to North Carolina for a new job.
+Once we made the decision to go we had to take the next big step...putting the house on the market.

-We’ve sold 6 homes during our 30 year marriage, and they’ve all sold pretty quickly, so I’ve done this enough times to know what you should do to get your home ready to sell.
-This isn’t about picking a great realtor or setting the right price, which are important steps to consider when selling, this is all about getting your home ready to put on the market.
+We've sold 6 homes during our marriage, and they've all sold pretty quickly, so I've done this enough times to know what you should do.
+This isn't about picking a great realtor or setting the right price, which are important steps to consider, this is all about getting your home ready to put on the market.

 How to get your home ready to sell

 - This is probably the single most important thing you can do before you put your house on the market.
-It’s a great time to get rid of things that have been sitting in the basement collecting dust (hello old Christmas tree) or cluttering up the closet.
-Do a quick sort, you don’t want to think too much about it, and anything that hasn’t been used in a year or two, and you know you won’t use again, goes in a donation or trash pile.
+It's a great time to get rid of things that have been sitting in the basement collecting dust (hello old Christmas tree) or cluttering up the closet.
+Do a quick sort, you don't want to think too much about it.
+Anything that hasn't been used in a year or two, and you know you won't use again, goes in a donation or trash pile.
 You need to do this in every room.
-Prospective buyers will come into your house and look in every closet, and even the kitchen cabinets, so you want them to look as uncluttered and neat as possible.
+Prospective buyers will come into your house and look in every closet, and even the kitchen cabinets.
+Make sure they look as uncluttered and neat as possible.

 - Do you have a railing that needs to be painted, kitchen cabinets that need a quick touchup or a temporary shade in a bedroom window?
 Now's the time to get all of the little cosmetic jobs done that never seemed important enough to finish.
 Your house will be put under the microscope when buyers come through, so you want them to see your house in the best light possible.

 - Whatever the time of year, you should try to do what you can to make your yard look it's best.
 Put away the shovel or broom that is leaning against the house and pick up the sticks scattered around your yard.
 This go-round, we set up the deck with our patio set and outdoor rug, even though it's winter.
 You want the outside to look as good as the inside.